SaurabhGarg1/machine-learning-practicals/README.md

-# machine-learning-practicals
+# machine-learning-practicles
-Solution of problems using machine learning algorithms
+Solution of the problems using machine learning algorithms